deIorean/deIorean/README.md

 ## About Me

-I'm a pre-final year engineering student specializing in **cybersecurity** and **full-stack web development**.
-I enjoy working close to the metal — understanding how systems fail, how data flows, and how to build things that are both functional and secure.
+I'm a pre-final year engineering student specializing in **cybersecurity**.
+I enjoy working close to the metal and understanding how systems fail, how data flows, and how to build things that are both functional and secure.

-Currently looking for **internship opportunities** in cybersecurity, backend development, or full-stack roles.
+Currently looking for **internship opportunities** in cybersecurity.

 - 🔐 Interested in web security, log analysis, and threat detection
 - 🛠️ Building projects that solve real security and engineering problems
-- 📚 Always learning — currently going deeper into network security and system design
+- 📚 Always learning — currently going deeper into network security

 ---